twilight-rs/twilight/twilight-gateway/README.md

     let token = env::var("DISCORD_TOKEN")?;
     let intents = Intents::GUILDS | Intents::GUILD_VOICE_STATES;

-    // Start the first and only shard in use by a bot.
-Larger bots may need to
-    // use the `twilight_gateway::stream` module to start multiple shards. let mut shard = Shard::new(ShardId::ONE, token, intents).await?;
+    // Initialize the first and only shard in use by a bot. let mut shard = Shard::new(ShardId::ONE, token, intents);

     tracing::info!("started shard");